 - Individuals can create their own project dataverses, or request to contribute a project to another dataverse.

-- Dataverse was originally designed for sharing archived data, however data project owners have complete control over data access and can restrict data to only certain IPs, to individual account(s) or to specific groups.
+- Dataverse was originally designed for sharing archived data, however, data project owners have complete control over data access and can restrict data to only certain IPs, to an individual account(s) or to specific groups.
 Specific files, projects, and dataverses can have different levels of access restriction

 - May be a good option for storing relatively sensitive data and sharing it with a research team